MARXdown/MARXdown.github.io/documentation.md

 author:
 ---

-MARXdown is built using a simple, extendable, static site generator called Jekyll.
+MARXdown is built using an extendable, static site generator called Jekyll.
 We give it plain text written in the markup language Markdown, and it generates a static website hosted for free on GitHub Pages.

-Jekyll also has an extensive theme system.
-We use a theme designed by Alex Gil for textual editors called Ed.
-Based on minimal computing principals, Ed focuses on focuses on legibility, durability, ease and flexibility.
+ We  utilize a Jekyll theme called "Ed," which is meant for textual editors.
+Designed by Alex Gil and others in NYC, Ed is based on minimal computing principles and

- We implement a conversation layer over the site using hypothes.is, which enables sentence-level note taking and critique.
-Developed by the W3C Web Annotation Working Group, it is free, non-profit, and open source.
+Lastly, the conversation layer over the top of the site is hypothes.is, which enables sentence-level note taking and critique.
+Developed by the W3C Web Annotation Working Group, hypothes.is is free, non-profit, and open source.

 ## Ed. -  A Jekyll Theme for Minimal Editions